If you are looking for a dog that is loyal, kind, sweet, and easygoing, the American Foxhound is probably the dog you should consider giving a home.

 Assuming that he has proper care, the right diet, and enough exercise, you can expect him to be a part of your family from 12 to 14 years.

-Which is more than enough to create many wonderful memories of your life together and fill a couple of family photo albums with pictures of all your adventures.
+This is more than enough to create many wonderful memories of your life together and fill a couple of family photo albums with pictures of all your adventures.

 Intelligence, Temperament and Personality Traits of the American Foxhound